 - INFO 275 Library Services for Racially & Ethnically Diverse Communities

-Sections on change management, open access, political advocacy, crisis management: the expanding role of information professionals [Select class number and then topic]
+Based on interest: Sections on change management, community leadership, political advocacy, social crisis management: the expanding role of information professionals [Select class number and then topic]

-Sections on hyperlinked library, user experience, library services in the digital age, design thinking, innovation and participatory practice in libraries (to include Maker Spaces), AI in the Library, Augmented Virtual Reality, Scratch, STEM in libraries, health literacy and public libraries [Select class number and then topic]
+Based on interest: Sections on hyperlinked library, user experience, adult literacy, library services in the digital age, design thinking, innovation and participatory practice in libraries (to include Maker Spaces), AI in the Library, Augmented Virtual Reality, Scratch, STEM in libraries, [Select class number and then topic]

 - INFO 221 Government Information Sources